Cosync/CosyncJWTSwift/README.md

 **password** : String - this contains the user's password.

-**onCompletion**: Function - this is call upon completion of the login
+**onCompletion**: Function - this is called upon completion of the login

 ### Example